The ghosts of forgotten things: A study on size after forgetting: Preliminaries

 \subsection{Formulae}

-The formulae in this article are all propositional in conjunctive normal form (CNF): they are set of clauses, a clause being the disjunction of some literals and a literal a propositional variable or its negation.
+The formulae in this article are all propositional in conjunctive normal form (CNF): they are sets of clauses, a clause being the disjunction of some literals and a literal a propositional variable or its negation.
+This is not truly a restriction, as every formula can be turned into CNF without changing its semantics.
+A clause is sometimes identified with the set of literals it contains.
+For example, a subclause is a subset of a clause.